mozilla-releng/releng-rfcs/rfcs/0023-bouncer-balrog.md

 Bouncer does not currently use any of the dated directories for nightlies, meaning this complicated option is not required.
 The 'latest' directory is sufficient and can be used in the templates.

+### Bouncer URLs for specific versions

+Bouncer handles redirection for older versions, by including this as a product in the URL.
+For example, a query to `http://download.mozilla.org/?product=firefox-65.0-complete&os=%OS_BOUNCER%&lang=%LOCALE%`

+Since there are no Balrog rules pointing to these versions, and Balrog itself relies on bouncer to find the locations, we need to convert these into templates.

+Thankfully, having a product of the form `firefox-65.0-complete` means we can easily extract the version instead of querying Balrog for it.
+We wouldn't be able to validate the list of locales, but we could use the same templates to fill in the locations.
+This does assume that the URLs follow a consistent pattern.
+If older ones do not, we may have to hard code them.

+Partials in products would also need to be accounted for, to translate queries such as `http://download.mozilla.org/?product=firefox-65.0-partial-63.0.1&os=win32&lang=en-US` into `http://download.cdn.mozilla.net/pub/firefox/releases/65.0/update/win32/en-US/firefox-63.0.1-65.0.partial.mar`

+This means that when looking up a product in the local cache, we first check to see if there's an exact match, and then check to see if there's a pattern match against a rule name.

 ## Open Questions